Kamony/visegrad-population-aging/src/pages/activities/index.md

 templateKey: activities-page
 title: Activities
 activities:
+  - name: |
-  - name: The international workshop of project partners in the Czech Republic (České Budějovice)
+      The international online workshop of project partners
     text: >-
-      The international two-day workshop in Czechia (České Budějovice) with project partners.
+      The international online workshop with project partners.
 Comparison of the research, presentation of the research findings, preparation of the planed monograph and other scientific outputs.
 Discussion with appropriate stakeholders and other experts.

       May 21, 2021